pinkpong111/Vector-Storm-Theory/README.md

 ### 1.0 Structural Origin of Vector Storm [v1.8]

 Vector Storm does not arise from malfunction, error, or design failure.
 It arises from a structural property that is inseparable from adaptive intelligence itself: **mutual-reference coupling**.

+**Why state-space analysis misses the origin [v2.0]:**

+The structural origin of Vector Storm is invisible to state-space-centered analysis because Storm is not a state-variable phenomenon.
+It is a relational phenomenon: the pathological configuration of directional dependencies between agents.
+Traditional analysis asks "why does blow-up occur inside X?" — but the generative mechanism operates in the interaction topology between vector fields, which state-space coordinates do not capture.
+This is why locally stable agents can collectively produce global instability: their individual state trajectories remain bounded while their mutual-reference coupling structure crosses the amplification threshold.
+The instability is in the relationship, not in the components.

 **What mutual-reference coupling means:**